-These Double Chocolate Thumbprint Cookies are a great twist to the more traditional raspberry thumbprint cookies.
+These Gluten Free Double Chocolate Thumbprint Cookies are a great twist to the more traditional raspberry thumbprint cookies.
 They’re great for cookie swaps, homemade gifts or any time you’re feeling like chocolate.

 So it’s the day after Thanksgiving.
 You might still be rockin out in your stretchy pants.
 I’m not judging; I wear yoga pants all day er’ day.
 My two-year-old, Kelsey, would say cheers to that because you know, we’re the “same-same.”
 She’s really into “cheers” now, everything is “cheered!”.
 She told me she learned it from grandpa.
 Oy.